 Internships can be paid or unpaid.
 In some cases, a student may choose to do an internship even though it is not a program requirement.

-Career Development Center is available to assist students in securing internship opportunities.
-The following outlines the steps a student must follow to initiate the internship process:
+The following outlines the steps a student must take to initiate the internship process:

-- Target companies that would be a good fit for your internship experience
+- Apply to companies that would be a good fit based on your interests, skills, and values.

 Walt Disney World College Program:

 Students can participate in the Walt Disney World College Program through enrollment in IDS 270: Walt Disney World Experience.
 This program is a combination of working, learning and living experience open to all majors.
 Students spend four to seven months working at Walt Disney World, Lake Buena Vista, Florida.
 Participation in the program is competitive and based on approval by Disney recruiters.
-See Walt Sweedo orwww.wdwcollegeprogram.com for more information.
+Contact Walt Sweedo at email@example.com www.wdwcollegeprogram.com for more information.

 For more details on the Walt Disney World College Program, please contact Walt Sweedo at firstname.lastname@example.org.